newrelic/nr1-pathpoint/docs/user_manual/v1.5.8/README.md

 ![image](screenshots/ingest_license.png)

-These are the steps, once you check that the Account ID is the right one, to apply both of these Keys:
+These are the steps, once you check that the Account ID is the right one (if not change it to the right one), to apply both of these Keys:

 1 Right click on the white space of the corresponding Key you got, if for instance you copied the "Ingest License" Key, right click on the empty cell under its name, and then select Paste to copy the key there.
 CTRL + V also works.
 Repeat the previous steps to get the other key you need, for instance the "User API Key", and then right click on the white space under the "User API Key", and then select Paste, to copy it there.
 2 Finally, click on "Install/Update Job", then on "Save/Update".